GLOBAL MARKETS-Global stocks rally as Trump tweet eases trade war fears

 Trump’s chief economic adviser, National Economic Council Director Larry Kudlow said in an interview on Sunday the ongoing spat “might turn out to be very benign”.

-In a Twitter post on Sunday Trump appeared to echo this, saying any tariffs would be reciprocal and that he saw a “Great future for both countries!”.
+On Sunday, Trump appeared to echo this, tweeting that any tariffs would be reciprocal and that he saw a “Great future for both countries!”.

-MSCI’s world equity index, which tracks shares in 47 countries, was up 0.24 percent, helped by Europe’s benchmark Stoxx 600 index that rose 0.5 percent.
+MSCI’s world equity index, which tracks shares in 47 countries, was up 0.11 percent, helped by Europe’s benchmark Stoxx 600 index rising 0.23 percent.

+U.S. stocks look likely to continue the trend, with S&P 500 futures pointing to a 0.6 pct opening rise for the index.

-“Never ending escalation is not guaranteed ... as China has shown willingness to negotiate in recent months,” said analysts at JPMorgan, who also noted the two countries made significant progress on trade agreements when Trump visited China in November 2017.
+“Never ending escalation is not guaranteed ... as China has shown willingness to negotiate in recent months,” JPMorgan analysts said, also noting the two countries made significant progress on trade agreements when Trump visited China in November 2017.

-“This is not going to happen tomorrow, and given the mercurial nature of the U.S. administration, the whole issue could well disappear before anything really happens,” said Marshall Gittler, chief strategist at ACLS Global.
+“This is not going to happen tomorrow, and given the mercurial nature of the U.S. administration, the whole issue could well disappear before anything really happens,” ACLS Global chief strategist Marshall Gittler said.

 “Many market participants may be starting to think that this is just a lot of sound and fury, signifying nothing in the end.
 But ... you never know, U.S. trade policy is in the hands of someone totally unpredictable.”

-The next major hurdle will be a speech by Chinese President Xi at the Boao Forum on Tuesday.
+The next big focus will be a speech by Chinese President Xi at the Boao Forum on Tuesday.

 Russian stock indexes and the rouble both fell on Monday after the United States hit Russian companies and officials as part of an aggressive round of new sanctions to punish Moscow for a range of activities, including alleged meddling in the 2016 U.S. election.

-The dollar-denominated RTS stock market index was down 4.5 percent, its worst single day in over a year, while the rouble was 0.9 percent weaker against the dollar.
+The dollar-denominated RTS stock market index slid 9.2 percent, its worst single day since December 2014, while the rouble was 2.8 percent weaker against the dollar, the biggest such move since June 2017.

 Shares in some Russian companies targeted by the new sanctions, notably those associated with Russian businessman Oleg Deripaska, plunged on Monday.